-Choosing your bathroom heating has become a much more difficult decision than settling for a heated towel rail or humble radiator.
-There are several types of bathroom heating available, all of which cater to a variety of styles and floor plans.
+These days, choosing the best way to heat your bathroom isn't as straightforward as deciding between a heated towel rail and a radiator.
+Several types of bathroom heating are available, all of which cater to various styles and floor plans.

 Read on to learn more about the types of bathroom heating and what you need to know before installation…

 Why is bathroom heating important?